MGelein/leaves-of-inguri/assets/story.md

 #### Areas
 - The Inner Sanctum - The Outer Sanctum __Blink__, _mana +5_
  - The Outer Sanctum - Arcane Library
- - The Outer Sanctum -
+ - The Outer Sanctum - Guest Chambers
- - The Outer Sanctum -
+ - The Outer Sanctum - Courtyard
 - The Inner Sanctum - The Temple _Plate armor_, _health +5_
  - The Temple - The Tree Forge
- - The Temple -
+ - The Temple - Altar of Inguri
- - The Temple -
+ - The Temple - Private Chambers
 - The Inner Sanctum - Inguri _Sword_, _health +5_
  - Inguri - The Vault of Inguri
  - Inguri - The Walk